hubmapconsortium/hra-millitome-generator/OpenScad Code/V12/ReadMe.md

 ## <a id="toc_icebox_cutsheet"></a> Millitome Icebox laser cut sheet

 The physical icebox is used to store organ samples in a compartmentalized container.
 The container layout matches the grid layout of the millitome and provides the same column/row coordinate system.
 Openscad produces a ready-to-use laser cut file in .DXF format.
+Produced with [MT-Icebox](#toc_icebox_scad).

 <p align="center">
   <img src="images/Icebox_dxf.png" height="300">